icewind1991/files_markdown/README.md

 Requirements
 ---

-Currently this requires ownCloud and the texteditor app to be installed from git master or git stable5 or any future release (after 2013-04-24) of oC 5 or higher.
+This requires ownCloud and the text editor app to be installed from ownCloud 7 or higher.

 Installation
 ---